Hormonal pills are possible. Rating of the best contraceptives

 • additional therapeutic effect;

-• prevention of chronic diseases, cancerous tumors;
+• prevention of chronic diseases, cancer;

-• rapid contraceptive effect of tablets;
+• rapid contraceptive effect of pills;

 • protection against ectopic pregnancy;